-TIPS ON COMPLETING THE APPLICATION
+- TIPS ON COMPLETING THE APPLICATION

-START EARLY!
+The grant portal opens 4-6 weeks before the deadline.
 A reasonable amount of planning time should be allowed to develop an application.
 Grant writing technical assistance is provided by ECRAC staff as requested.
 The staff person can help you best if you contact them well in advance of the application technical assistance deadline.
 Assistance from the staff person does not, however, imply that grant funding will be received.

 Contact the ECRAC office to determine the availability of funding and which of the grant areas your proposal fits into.
-The ECRAC Grant Program Officer phone number is: 320-591-7031 extension 2.
+The ECRAC Grant Program Officer phone number is: 320-591-7034.
 The email address is grantinfo@ecrac.org.

 Attend an ECRAC Grant Information Session.
 This is not currently a grant requirement, but it is strongly recommended by the ECRAC Board of Directors.
+They are online as YouTube videos, available by zoom, and in-person.

-Read over the application question and contact the ECRAC if you are unclear about the them or grant review criteria.
+Read over the application question, and contact the ECRAC if you are unclear about them, or the grant review criteria.